-Autogrill Group and its mission

-Autogrill S.p.A. ("Autogrill" or the "Company") is the parent company of a complex international group operating across 4 continents (the "Group" or "Autogrill Group").
+Autogrill Group and its mission Autogrill S.p.A. is the parent company of a complex international group operating across 4 continents (the "Group" or "Autogrill Group").
 Autogrill Group is the first global leader in travel catering licence services, with sales channels mainly consisting of airports, motorways and railway stations.